phrutis/BrainWords_For_Sale/README.md

 18,972 passphrases were found, an estimated 5,000 passphrases are lost<br>
 They were found on a processor with a maximum speed of 100,000 pasdphrases per second.<br>
 Speed RTX 4090 = 360,000,000 passphrases/sec.
 It's 3600 times faster.<br>
-The fact that one 4090 GPU runs in 24 hours is a legendary CPU program in 10 years.<br>
+The fact that one 4090 GPU runs in 24 hours is a legendary CPU program brainflayer in 10 years.<br>

 ![brainwallet gpu](https://github.com/phrutis/BrainWords_For_Sale/assets/140947743/5f2d14ba-9eaf-49ad-a91f-eb20640d1ce9)